OppoOskar/swt-python/readme.md

+## WARNING, this is untested.
+Use on your own risk.
+This is a fork from @marrrcin swt-python repository.
+I got it working on python 3 with these changes back in 2019 but as I upload this I have not tested it now.
+I do not maintain or activly use this.
+I explain some of the changes in this thread: https://github.com/marrrcin/swt-python/issues/1.

 # Fast Stroke Width Transform for Python
 This repo contains wrapper for libccv's SWT algorithm for use in Python.

 For more information, see my blog post: http://zablo.net/blog/post/stroke-width-transform-swt-python

-## WARNING, this is untested.
-Use on your own risk.

 ## How to: